Student’s diversity benefitting social diversity

 Special focus on key competences and cooperative learning in multicultural/diverse groups

-The main focus of the training will be on active learning through the application of creative Co operative learning techniques.
+The main focus of the training will be on active learning through the application of creative Co operative learning techniques in diverse groups of learners.
 Additionally innovative, diverse assessment and evaluation methods will be explored and participants will develop specific materials to use with their own learners.

 Post training the trainer and the participants will continue to share, develop and discuss the methods and materials.

-Target group: The target group is organisations which have strategies or core aims of improving learners key competencies including:
+The target group is schools and organisations which have strategies or core aims of improving learners key intercultural competencies including:

 Co operation, communication, initiative, entrepreneurial skills, critical and creative thinking, citizenship, teamwork, problem solving and underpinning core skills and embedding these within the subject curricula.
 Participants could be teachers at all levels of education from primary, secondary, further and higher education in both academic and vocational areas.
 Additionally senior managers, head teachers and other educational staff responsible for teaching and learning.